You are here

 If you accept the sanction:

-The Report of Academic Dishonesty is filed with The Office of Student Conduct & Conflict Resolution.
+The Report of Academic Dishonesty is filed by your instructor with The Office of Student Conduct & Conflict Resolution.
 OSCCR will send you a letter acknowledging receipt of the report, a reiteration of your sanctions, and a reiteration of your options for appeal.
 Further, if you already have a record of scholastic dishonesty, you'll be directed to attend an additional meeting with the Associate Vice Chancellor for Undergraduate Education (AVCUE), who may issue additional sanctions to you.

 If you disagree with the allegations and/or sanction: